nystudio107/spin-up-craft/README.md

 ## To Do

-- Add `make db-export` to export the current database to the `db-seed` directory
-- Add `make db-import` to import the database fresh from `db-seed`
-- Add `make db-admin-reset` to reset the admin user login to user: `admin` password: `project` for imported dbs
 - Consider pushing the built image to DockerHub.com to make the initial build step slightly shorter, for a slight loss in flexibility